arangodb/arangodb/README_maintainers.md

 The pcap file will end up in your tests temporary directory.
 You may need to press an additional `ctrl+c` to force stop the sudo'ed tcpdump.

+On windows you can use TShark, you need a npcap enabled installation.
+List your devices to sniff on using the -D option:

+    c:/Program\ Files/wireshark/tshark.exe  -D
+    1. \Device\NPF_{XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX} (Npcap Loopback Adapter)
+    2. \Device\NPF_{XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX} (Ethernet)
+    3. \\.\USBPcap1 (USBPcap1)

+choose the `Npcap Loopback Adapter` number - 1:

+    ./scripts/unittest http_server \
+      --sniff true \
+      --cleanup false \
+      --sniffDevice 1\
+      --sniffProgramm c:/Programm Files/wireshark/tshark.exe

+you can later on use wireshark to inpsect the capture files.

 Debugging AQL execution blocks
 ------------------------------
 To debug AQL execution blocks, two steps are required: